amient/hello-kafka-streams/README.md

-This is an equivalent of hello-samza project which transforms wikipedia irc channel events into wikipdia-raw and does some basic stateful aggregation of stats over this record stream.
+This is an equivalent of [hello-samza](https://samza.apache.org/startup/hello-samza/0.10/) project which transforms wikipedia irc channel events into wikipdia-raw and does some basic stateful aggregation of stats over this record stream.

-See [WikipediaStreamDemo.java](src/main/java/io/amient/examples/wikipedia/WikipediaStreamDemo.java) for more details about the actual Topology.

 # Quick Start

-## Pre-requistes
+## Prerequisites

-The demo uses Java 1.8 features so you'll need the correct jdk.
+The demo uses Java 1.8 features so you'll need the correct jdk to run it.

 Some of the features of Kafka used in this demo are part of the upcoming 0.10.x release.
 If you're using Confluent Platform you can use the tech preview version described [here](http://www.confluent.io/developer#streamspreview) and change